All images © by Roberto Piperno, owner of the domain. Write to firstname.lastname@example.org. Text edited by Rosamie Moore.

+S. Agnese fuori delle Mura is one of the most ancient churches of Rome and it is dedicated to a very popular Roman martyr, yet Giuseppe Vasi did not include it in his book of etchings covering the most important churches of the Eternal City; this because S. Agnese was located not only outside the walls of the city, but also along Via Nomentana, a very minor road, while other ancient basilicas outside the walls such as S. Paolo, S. Sebastiano and S. Lorenzo were situated along important roads and were included in the pious itineraries which were recommended to pilgrims.
 The neighbourhood where the church was located had been scarcely populated for many centuries, but at the beginning of the XVIIIth century the situation changed slightly and Pope Clement XI turned S. Agnese into a parish church; a house was built to the left of the church as residence and office of the parish priest.

-2) Monastero di S. Agnese; 3) house of the parish priest; 4) Via Nomentana; 5) Ancient walls.
+In the description below the plate Vasi made reference to: 1) old temple now S. Costanza; 2) Monastero di S. Agnese; 3) house of the parish priest; 4) Via Nomentana; 5) Ancient walls.
 The small 1883 map shows: 1) S. Costanza; 2) S. Agnese; 3) Via Nomentana; 4) Porta Pia.

 The fašade of S. Agnese did not receive a lot of attention during the Renaissance and Baroque periods because in 1527 a broad staircase was built which leads to the church from the entrance to the monastery in Via Nomentana; a few minor additions to the fašade were removed in the XXth century to restore its VIIth century appearance; cypresses were planted in the small garden in front of it which now impair the view.

-Today the neighbourhood is intensely populated and Via Nomentana is one of the busiest streets of Rome; in his etching Giuseppe Vasi included also S. Costanza, a mausoleum which is located a hundred yards from S. Agnese and which is hidden
+Today the neighbourhood is intensely populated and Via Nomentana is one of the busiest streets of Rome; in his etching Giuseppe Vasi included also S. Costanza, a mausoleum which is located a hundred yards from S. Agnese and which is hidden by a small mound.

 According to tradition S. Agnese was built by Emperor Constantine at the insistence of his daughter Costanza on the site where St. Agnes was buried; the church was entirely rebuilt by Pope Honorius I in the VIIth century; S. Agnese is the only ancient church of Rome which retains a matroneum, a gallery from which women attended ceremonies.
 The columns of the nave and of the matroneum are of different height and material and were taken from ancient buildings.